 - The meaning of the difficult passages in Romans

 - How we can enter more deeply into Christ

-We are offering this Bible study on Tuesdays from 9:30-11 am in the Emmaus Room and on Wednesdays from 7-8:30 pm in the Good Shepherd Room.
-We begin Tuesday, February 11 and Wednesday, February 12.
-The cost is $30.
-Please register and pay online at this secure link.
+We are offering this Bible study on Tuesdays from 9:30-11 am in the JP II Room and on Wednesdays from 7-9 pm in the Good Shepherd Room.
+We begin on Tuesday, September 27 and Wednesday, September 28.
+Please register here.
+This is the Bible study that we were going to begin in the spring of 2020 before the COVID-19 pandemic shut it down.
+If you did not purchase the study set in 2020 or do not have it anymore, it is available for purchase at https://ascensionpress.com/products/romans-the-gospel-of-salvation-study-set?variant=11593897639972.
 Questions?
 Contact Larry Perry in the parish office.